This is a ‘Complete Buyer’s Guide’ to help you through the process of buying a new bed and mattress in 2022.

 It’s important to clarify the difference between a ‘mattress’ and ‘bed’.
 These terms are often misused in Australia so let’s start by explaining the difference.

-Technically speaking, a bed refers to the bed ‘base’ that your mattress sits on.
-The bed base may also include a bedhead as seen with the Noa Venice Bed (pictured below).
-A bed (base) can be purchased ‘ready to use’ or in need of assembling.
+The bed base may include a bedhead as seen below with the Koala Kirribilli Bed Head.
+A bed base can be purchased ‘ready to use’ or in may require assembling.

 A mattress is the ‘case of fabric’ that forms your direct sleeping surface.
 Most mattresses involve a system of metal springs inside (termed a spring mattress or innerspring mattress), but full foam and latex mattresses have become more common in recent years.

-There will often be the option to purchase a mattress and bed base together (commonly referred to as an ‘ensemble’ or ‘bundle’) but it’s important to note that a mattress and bed base are somewhat seperate purchases.
+Mattresses and bed bases can be purchased together (commonly referred to as an ‘ensemble’ or a ‘bundle’).
+However, it’s important to note that a mattress and bed base will often be seperate purchases.

 This guide will focus more on the mattress purchase, but we will discuss the different types of bed bases in point 20 below.